-The Honors Foundations Program is a two-year program designed with the goals of engaging and developing high-achieving students by enriching their general education, while fostering community and service in the Honors College, West Virginia University, Morgantown, West Virginia, and the world.
+The Honors Foundations Program is a two-year Honors program designed to enrich students' first years on campus.

+This program is designed for first-time freshmen, and will complement their academic programs in their majors, while fostering community and service in Honors, West Virginia University, Morgantown, West Virginia and the world.